 |$124 per night

-Beds in shared rooms can be added to your ticket by clicking on the shopping cart icon in the top right of the page after you book your ticket, but before checking out.
+Beds in shared rooms can be added to your ticket in the shopping cart before checking out.

 Limited numbers of rooms are available for private use.
 Please get in touch if you would like to book this option.